brudolce/jungStuff/README.md

 There are two media queries available, beyond 1045px and less than 1044px width.
 These media queries are emulated taking windows innerWidith propertie, no real media query here.

-There is no style component, but a Object Oriented Beam in JavaScript injecting CSS into the components, architecture based on JavaFX structure, a Java UI.
+There is no styled component, but a Object Oriented Beam in JavaScript injecting CSS into the components, architecture based on JavaFX structure, a Java UI.

 I am not a graphql master, but the documentation is good, so all workng well and as simple as possible.